tfsaggregator/aggregator-docs/content/docs/v3/rules/common-rule-objects.md

 ## Event variable [v0.9.11]
-The `event` variable describes what triggered the rule.
+The `eventType` variable describes what triggered the rule.
 It can hold one of the following string constants.

 ```C#